eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 #### ssh (22)

-For the MxD, which is running locally, you only need secure shell access, which means port 22 should be open.
+For the [MXD], which is running locally, you only need secure shell access, which means port 22 should be open.

 ### Install the basic tools (on Ubuntu 20.x and higher)